Mathpix/spectra-review-paper-competition/submissions/unsupervised_domain_adaptation_for_image_classification.md

 The two strategies described before revealed to be rather satisfying for achieving unsupervised domain adaptation on standard benchmarks.
 In this part, I propose to give some applications where they can be applied to solve real-word problems.

 - In healthcare, when we are trying to detect diseases or fractures using scans, we struggle to build a relevant model working for all the hospitals.
 Why ?
 Simply because each hospital has its own scanning devices and MRI protocols and hence, in some sense, we can consider that each hospital is producing scans from a specific distribution different from the distributions of all the others.
-Thus training a predictive model based on scans from a single hospital will work only for that specific hospital.
+Hence, training a predictive model based on scans from a single hospital will work only for that specific hospital.
 However, there is no tremendous variation between the scans distributions of hospitals and it is in fact practicable to use a domain adaptative strategy for solving that problem.
 The french start-up [Azmed](https://azmed.co/)  already uses that kind of strategy in order to propose a model able to detect fractures in radiography which works for every radiography center.

 - When we are doing topic identification with images, we typically use a dataset made of pictures about a specific field.
-For instance, we can construct a dataset of film posters or a dataset of video games posters.
-Now, a model trained on film posters may not perform well on video games posters and yet, the elements in the posters may be close or the same.
-In that kind of situation, using a domain adaptative strategy can help to transfer the knowledge from the film posters to the video game posters.
+For instance, we can construct a dataset of movie posters or a dataset of video games posters.
+Now, a model trained on movie posters may not perform well on video games posters and yet, the elements in the posters may be close or the same.
+In that kind of situation, using a domain adaptative strategy can help to transfer the knowledge from the movie posters to the video game posters.

 - Today, we are familiar with the generation of fake contents that look genuine.
 With [thispersondoesnotexist](http://thispersondoesnotexist.com) you can generate as many artifical faces as you want and they look real.
 Since the generation of realistic fake contents brings a lot of concerns, it could be interesting to design a fake detector for spotting them.
 However, this is not possible to construct a database with all the kind of artificial contents and hence we can't a priori develop a detector that can detect all the artificial pictures.
 For example, if you are training a fake detector with fake faces from [thispersondoesnotexist](http://thispersondoesnotexist.com) , it is likely to be inefficient to detect fake cats from  [thiscatdoesnotexist](http://thiscatdoesnotexist.com).
-However, using a domain adaptative strategy it's possible to transfer the knowledge we can get from faces to cats.
+However, using a domain adaptative strategy we may solve that problem since human and cat faces share common features.

 - Sometimes, if we train a ML model with a certain base and we evaluate it with a noisy version of this base, it is already enough to disturb the model and making it inefficient on this noisy version.
 This scenario is classical in adversarial learning when we consider that an attacker wants precisely to perturb the prediction of a predictive model.
 In a case like that, domain adaptation could help to mitigate this attack.